carfinkle/carfinkle.github.io/README.md

 ## Where's Schueller?
 This heatmap explores professor Schueller's most visited locations on Whitman College campus.
 {% include_relative heatmap.html %}
+As expected, the heat map illustrates that Shueller spends a large portion of his time on campus in Olin Hall, specifically on the West side.
+This is the of the building that the Math department operates in.
+Additionally, Shueller appears to spend quite a bit of time at the BFFC.
+Other interesting results include Shueller's propensity to be in Sherwood Athletic Center.
+This could indicate an interest in athletic events such as Volleyball and Basketball.
+He also appears to spend decent time in Memorial hall, the Science Building, and Reid Campus Center.
+Shueller is not in Maxey or the Music Building as often.
+Finally, while not on Whitman Campus, it is included in the 500 meter radius, Shueller appears to enjoy meals at Big House Brew Pub.

 ## 2. Portfolio Overview
 Specializes in data analytics and visualizations.